WayneKeenan/AdapterBits/circuitpython/README.md

 ## Examples

-Run from the root of the repository the scritps in each example section.
+Run from the root of the repository for each example section.

-Remember to put the PicoBit into bootloader mode (hold down `BOOTSEL` when powering on).

 ### i2c Scanner